ivoa/cosmopterix/docker/mariadb/README.md

-This container is based on the [Fedora](../fedora/23) base container, using the OS package manager to install the [MariaDB](https://mariadb.org/) database server and client.
+This container is based on the Cosmopterix [Fedora](../fedora/23) base container, and uses the OS package manager to install version 10.0.23 of the [MariaDB](https://mariadb.org/) database server and client.

 Running the container with no arguments will create a new database, with random database name, user name and password.